1993 vote of confidence in the Major ministry: The confidence debate

 Immediately that the result was known, John Major announced that the next day (a Friday, which would normally be given over to light Parliamentary business) would now be a debate on a motion of confidence approving the Government's policy on the Social Chapter.
 This debate began at 9:30 AM, with a packed House.
 John Major was reckoned by observers not to have been as effective a speaker on Friday as he had been on Thursday, telling the House that "this country cannot afford to let this stalemate on European policy continue.
 It is against the interests of government in this country to do so.
 This House must decide today whether it is prepared to sustain the Government in office or encourage me to seek a dissolution."
 The Leader of the Opposition John Smith was said to be "on top form", making several jokes at the expense of Major, whom he likened to a cricketer being forced to follow-on after being clean bowled.
 Smith described the "quasi-motion of confidence" as "not a sign of confidence, but a display of weakness".

 The opposition front bench amendment requiring the Government to remove its opt out from the Social Chapter was voted down by 301 to 339, and the Government motion was then agreed by 339 to 299.
 Examining the lists of MPs who had voted disclosed one Conservative MP who had been absent and not voted: Rupert Allason, Member for Torbay was subsequently found to have left the country on the Wednesday.
-Allason admitted he ought to have returned for the vote, and wrote to the Prime Minister to apologise; but for his failure to support his party Allason had the Conservative Party whip suspended.
+Allason admitted he ought to have returned for the vote, and wrote to the Prime Minister to apologise; nonetheless, he still had the Conservative Party whip suspended.